US smartphone users pay $50/mo more on average for their cell phone bill than UK consumers.

 - O2 (Pay As You Go) - $20 for 2GB of high-speed data, 750 minutes, and 2000 texts.

 Personally speaking, I'm a little envious of how cheap the plans are over there.
 However, despite the prices, many of the monthly plans in the UK are bound by a contract.
-In the US, the monthly contract policy among the four major carriers is dead.
+In the US, the yearly contract policy among the four major carriers is dead.

 Comparing Family Plans